 Construction activities associated with the recently approved Wellington Solar Plant (Wellington South Solar Plant) may potentially occur at the same time as construction works required for the proposed Wellington North Solar Plant.
 As a result, some of the nominated receivers may be impacted by construction noise from both solar plants concurrently.
+However, not all receivers identified in Section 2.3 have been included in the Wellington South Solar Plant noise and vibration assessment [ref: TJ643-01F01 Report (r5), dated 24 November 2017], as they were not identified as one of the nearest affected receivers and therefore were predicted to comply with the NMLs established within the report.

-Therefore, a cumulative construction noise assessment has been undertaken for the scenario where both solar plants are being constructed at the same time; however, it is highly unlikely the two solar plants will be constructed concurrently due to the different timelines of the projects and the timing of approvals.
+For a conservative cumulative assessment, the receivers that have been identified as being the nearest affected receiver for both the North and South Solar Plants (ie. Receivers R1, R2 and R8-R14) a cumulative construction noise assessment has been undertaken for the scenario where both solar plants are being constructed at the same time; although, it is highly unlikely the two solar plants will be constructed concurrently due to the different timelines of the projects and the timing of approvals.